Become a Member

 Membership is open to all individuals who are of good moral character and who are judged supportive of the purpose and ethnic heritage of the Polish Falcons of America.
 In addition to our insurance and annuity offerings, we also provide Members with a variety of other benefits.

-From its beginnings, Polish identity has been ingrained within the mission and activities of the Polish Falcons of America.
+From its beginnings, Polish identity has been ingrained within the mission and activities of Polish Falcons of America.

-For hundreds of years, Poland was a major European economic political powerhouse and the largest country in Europe.
+For hundreds of years, Poland was a major European economic, political powerhouse and the largest country in Europe.
 Seen as a threat to the neighboring authoritarian empires of Russia, Prussia and Austria, in the late 1700s Poland was invaded, its vast territory divided and its culture and language suppressed.
-This foreign occupation was brutal, lasting over 120 years and resulted in a series of unsuccessful insurrections against this foreign oppression.
+This foreign occupation was brutal, lasting over 120 years, and resulted in a series of unsuccessful insurrections against this foreign oppression.

-The vision of a resurrected, free Poland was close to the hearts of the early Falcon organization, which became a leader among Polish American groups in working toward this goal.
-By 1917, over 25,000 young Polish American men were trained by the Polish Falcons to serve in a proposed Polish military force.
+The vision of a resurrected, free Poland was close to the hearts of the early Falcon organization, which became a leader among Polish-American groups in working toward this goal.
+By 1917, over 25,000 young Polish-American men were trained by the Polish Falcons to serve in a proposed Polish military force.
 During World War I, these Falcon-trained troops became the core of the Polish-American expeditionary force in France and the eventual nucleus of the Polish Army.
 At the Polish Falcons Convention held in Pittsburgh on April 3, 1917, the renowned pianist and future premier of newly independent Poland, Ignacy Paderewski, delivered a rousing speech that sparked the recruitment of a Polish Army in the United States to fight for the Western Allies against Germany.
 Over 35,000 Polish-American men enlisted in the Allied war effort.
 In particular, these Falcon trained troops fought in the famous “Blue Army” under the leadership of General Jozef Haller.
 When Poland regained its independence in 1918, these troops helped to form the nucleus of the young country’s armed forces as neighboring countries immediately attacked Poland, including the fierce Bolshevik Red Army that was planning on spreading communism into Europe by invading Poland.

 Once Polish independence was secured, the Polish Falcons of America could turn its attention to improving the lives of its Members.
 The early part of the 20th century was a time when few social services were available and working conditions, particularly for Polish immigrants, were particularly harsh.
 There were no public health and recreation programs, no social security or retirement benefits, and conditions in the work place were often dangerous.
 Immigrant men were forced to work extremely long hours for little pay, under difficult and often life-threatening conditions.
 If the head of the house died in an industrial accident or was incapacitated, the surviving family often faced impoverishment.
-The Polish Falcons of America addressed these problems by offering life insurance programs for the Polish American community at reasonable cost.
+Polish Falcons of America addressed these problems by offering life insurance programs for the Polish-American community at reasonable cost.
 The Falcons also offered recreational activities for Falcon youth in areas where no other such services were available.
 And, combined with these and other programs, the Falcons remained loyal to their commitment to the Polish heritage.